nim-lang/Nim/doc/lib.rst

   An OID is a global ID that consists of a timestamp, a unique counter, and a random value.
 This combination should suffice to produce a globally distributed unique ID.
-This implementation was extracted from the Mongodb interface and it thus binary compatible with a Mongo OID.
+This implementation was extracted from the MongoDB interface and it thus binary compatible with a MongoDB OID.

 * `sha1 <sha1.html>`_
   This module implements a sha1 encoder and decoder.